connlim/temp-feedback/README.md

 1. Create an empty S3 bucket to which the SAM template and lambda functions will be uploaded.
 The same bucket can then be used for subsequent deployments
 2. Create a certificate for your API's domain in [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) and copy the given certificate arn

-You can now run the following commands.
-The [AWS SAM CLI tool](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) is required.
+You can now run the following commands

 ```bash
 sam validate